victorandrad/teste-b8one/README.md

 # Teste prático b8one frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with

+Este projeto está rodando no GH Pages no endereço [https://victorandra.de/teste-b8one](https://victorandra.de/teste-b8one).

 ## Available Scripts